 Byron has imagined an apocalypse that is matched only by the brutality of an Old Testament God.
 The references to religious symbols and events throughout this poem draw a direct connection to a religious and moral ending to the world.

 About Lord Byron

-Byron would become an influential member of the House of Lords, marry and the divorce on grounds ranging from incest to sodomy.
+Byron would become an influential member of the House of Lords, marry, and divorce on grounds ranging from incest to sodomy.
 In 1816, faced with a number of threats from different sides, Byron fled to Italy where he became increasingly ill while assisting in the Greek fight for independence.

-Byron died in 1824 at the age of 36 while in the midst of writing Don Juan which is now considered on of the greatest long poems in the English language.
+Byron died in 1824 at the age of 36 while in the midst of writing Don Juan which is now considered one of the greatest long poems in the English language.